- About Hunger

 - Get Involved

-Rev. Eugene’s passions involve leadership, justice, the intersection of faith and public life, and the pursuit of God’s Kingdom here on this earth.
+Rev. Eugene Cho is President/CEO of Bread for the World.
+His passions involve leadership, justice, the intersection of faith and public life, and the pursuit of God’s Kingdom here on this earth.
 He travels throughout the world to encourage churches, non-profits, pastors, leaders, missionaries, and justice workers.

 Eugene founded and for 18 years served as senior pastor of Quest Church, an urban, multi-cultural and multi-generational church in Seattle, Washington.
 Eugene is also the founder and visionary of One Day’s Wages (ODW) — a grassroots movement of people, stories, and actions to alleviate extreme global poverty.
 The vision of ODW is to create a collaborative movement that promotes awareness, invites simple giving (one day’s wages), and supports sustainable relief through partnerships, especially with small organizations in developing regions.

 Eugene and Minhee have been married for nearly 25 years and have three children.
 Together, they live in Seattle, Washington and will be making a move to the Washington, DC area.

 “As you therefore have received Christ Jesus the Lord, continue to live your lives in him, rooted and built up in him and established in faith.”
 These words from Colossians 2:6 remind us of the faith that is active in love for our neighbors.